History Center Field Trips

 Beyond Adversity

-Explore the struggles and successes of African Americans in Western Pennsylvania throughout 250 years of history.
-Learn about the African American experience through Pittsburgh’s role in the abolition movement, the Underground Railroad, Pittsburgh’s groundbreaking jazz scene, and sports teams, including the Homestead Grays and Pittsburgh Crawfords.
+The Beyond Adversity field trip offers the opportunity for students to connect with local history, gain a deeper understanding of the human capacity to overcome adversity, and leave with valuable insights that can be applied to their own lives.
+Students explore the struggles and successes of African Americans in Western Pennsylvania throughout 250 years of history and learn about the African American experience through Pittsburgh’s role in the abolition movement, the Underground Railroad, Pittsburgh’s groundbreaking jazz scene, and sports teams, including the Homestead Grays and Pittsburgh Crawfords.

 Exhibits explored include From Slavery to Freedom, Pittsburgh: A Tradition of Innovation, Special Collections, and the Western Pennsylvania Sports Museum.